 9. Singular Value Decomposition (SVD)

-We now consider the matrix factorization that is perhaps the most important factoring in linear algebra.
-We introduced the SVD in The Singular Value Decomposition because we needed it for solving systems of linear equations, especially rectangular systems.
-In this chapter, we present a more complete picture of the SVD and its applications.
+We now consider what is perhaps the most important matrix factorization in linear algebra.
+We introduced the SVD in Singular Value Decomposition because we needed it to solve systems of linear equations, especially rectangular systems.
+This chapter presents a more complete picture of the SVD and its applications.

 1. The SVD can factor any matrix, even singular and rectangular matrices.

-2. The SVD is used to solve many linear algebra problems and has application to many science and engineering fields of study including artificial intelligence, data analytics, and image processing.
-The linear algebra applications of the SVD include low-rank matrix approximations, finding the rank of a matrix, finding the pseudo-inverse of rectangular matrices, finding orthogonal basis vectors for the columns of a matrix, finding the condition number of a matrix, and finding the null space and the left null space of a matrix.
+2. The SVD solves many linear algebra problems and has applications in many science and engineering fields, including artificial intelligence, data analysis, and image processing.
+The linear algebra applications of the SVD include finding the rank of a matrix, finding the inverse of a square matrix (Singular Value Decomposition), and the pseudo-inverse of rectangular matrices (Over-determined Pseudo-inverse, Under-determined Pseudo-inverse) [1], finding the condition number of a matrix, finding orthogonal basis vectors for the column space of a matrix, finding the null space, row space, and the left null space of a matrix, and low-rank matrix approximations.

-This fast algorithm and the vast application domain of the decomposition has resulted in the SVD being a capital algorithm in software such as MATLAB.
-For several applications, it has replaced elimination based algorithms in the internal workings of MATLAB and other software.
+The fast factoring algorithm and the vast application domain of the decomposition have made the SVD a key algorithm in software such as MATLAB.
+It has replaced some elimination-based algorithms in the internal workings of MATLAB and other software.

 Note